Infineon/arduino-core-psoc6/docs/development-instructions.rst

             C:/Users/%USERNAME%/AppData/Local/Arduino15

-2. Change directories to the following path, where your ``arduino-core-psoc`` repository should be cloned:
+2. Change directories to the following path, where your ``arduino-core-psoc6`` repository should be cloned:

    ::

-      cd packages/Infineon-psoc/hardware/psoc/<x.y.z>
+      cd packages/infineon/hardware/psoc6/<x.y.z>

 3. Initialize the ArduinoCore-API submodule